GeorgiyKiselev/Viola-Jones-Implementation/README.md

 ### Minimum Neighbors
 This parameter defines how many candidate detections (potential objects detected by the algorithm) must have neighboring rectangles to be kept as a formally detected object.
 This parameter influences how strict the model is with detecting targets, and determines quality and quantity of detections.

+## Impact of the Algorithm

+Despite the advent of more accurate methods, Viola-Jones remains as an extremely fast and computationally efficient object detection algorithm that still sees use today.